bcgov/jag-file-submission/docs/README.md

 ## Introduction

-Ready for integrating your application with bcgov efiling service and allow your users to efile document ?
+Are you ready to integrate your application with the BC Gov E-filing Hub in order to allow your users to e-file documents?

 This guide will provide you with all information you need to get started.